markohautala/django-auth-crud-app/README.md

 - Python code passes Linter with "All clear, no errors found".
 Python code passes PEP8 without issues.

-### Technologies used
-- Python
+### Languages and Frameworks
+This project was created using the following languages and frameworks:

-- Django
+- Django as the Python web framework.
-- Boostrap
+- Python as the backend programming language.
-- HTML
+- HTML as the markup language and templating language.
+- CSS as the style sheet language.
-- CSS
+- Bootstrap 5 as the CSS framework.
-- JavaScript
+- JavaScript to create footer element that changes
-- SQLite (Relational database)
+- SQLite to store user data (Relational database)

 #### Manual testing write up